 THE HIDDEN IMPLICATIONS OF OUTSOURCING PRODUCT PRODUCTION TO LOW COST COUNTRIES

-A large part of Catalyst’s business is producing rapid, prototype, and bridge plastic injection tooling for our clients.
+A large part of Catalyst’s business is tooling rapid, prototype, and bridge plastic injection molds for our clients.
 In fact, few vendors who specialize only in tooling can consistently build the complex plastic injection molds that we do in the lead time or price that we do it.
 But, in quoting situations sometimes we hear “I have a quote from China that is less than yours”.
 When we hear this, we think of the little Chinese finger puzzles that are popular at kid’s birthday parties.
 The key is to relax, think about why you are trapped, and then escape.

 Our response is usually something like “Wow, that’s impressive…and in the same 14 days we quoted to do it?”

 “Well, no. They want 8 weeks for the tools and 2 weeks for shipping.
 But I am willing to wait for that kind of savings.”

 Ah, there it is…”the savings”.
 If that Chinese vendor found through a Google search is who they say they are and does exactly what they say they will, then yes, “the savings” will be significant.
 But what if they are not?
 What if that impressive machinery and army of well-trained, uniformed workers shown on their website are not really there?
 How would a potential customer know?

 Let’s say that the company does exist and it is an impressive facility just like the website shows.
 They are given a credit card number and sent 3D models, material specs, and quality expectations of the part to be tooled.
 (This may require numerous emails and late night/early morning phone calls—because of the time difference).
 So all we have to do now is wait 10 short weeks for the parts.

 If the parts arrive on time and they are perfect, then all is well—the savings are realized!

 But are they really savings?